 Release of Personally Identifiable Information to Other Colleges

-Release of Personally Identifiable Information to Other Colleges Should an Mid-State student seek to enroll in another college or university to complete a course or degree, Mid-State may share personally identifiable data with that college or university’s education officials without the student’s prior approval.
+Release of Personally Identifiable Information to Other Colleges Should a Mid-State student seek to enroll in another college or university to complete a course or degree, Mid-State may share personally identifiable data with that college or university’s education officials without the student’s prior approval.
 Mid-State maintains a record of all releases of student records.
-A student may request to view a copy of what was shared with the other college by contacting the Student Records Manager at 715.422.5502.
+A student may request to view a copy of what was shared with the other college by contacting the Registrar at 715.422.5502.

 Notice of Financial Privacy Rights